dekarrin/ictiobus/docs/ictcc.md

 enabled with the -p/--debug-parser flag.

-By default, a diagnostics binary expects to receive UTF-8 encoded text that is accepted by the gramamr.
+By default, a diagnostics binary expects to receive UTF-8 encoded text that is accepted by the grammar.
 If certain preprocessing steps generally are done to input text to convert it from a typical format to text acceptable by the grammar, (such as comment stripping, decoding source from wrapper formats, etc.), the diagnostics binary can be configured to handle this.
 To do this,